MiguelGL/popular-purchases-demo/README.md

 The most relevant classes are:

-- `com.mgl.xteam.server.rest.PopularPurchasesResource`: This is the
+- `com.mgl.demo.popularpurchases.server.rest.PopularPurchasesResource`: This is the
   endpoint JAX-RS implementation.
 It is basically designed to deal with the REST exposure and calls the _service_ below for the _business_ logic.
 It also deals with HTTP cache including an `ETag` response header whose value can be used for further client calls via a `If-None-Match` request header.

-- `com.mgl.xteam.server.service.PopularPurchasesService`: This class
+- `com.mgl.demo.popularpurchases.server.service.PopularPurchasesService`: This class
   implements the core functionality that ends up being exposed in the REST resource above.
 I am making an extense use of Java 8 features such as lambdas and streams.
 Also, in order to perform paralell operations, I am using Java 8's `CompletableFuture` (a _promises-_ like API) together with Java EE 7's `ManagedExecutorService`.

-- `com.mgl.xteam.server.service.CacheAwareDawPurchasesClient`: This is
+- `com.mgl.demo.popularpurchases.server.service.CacheAwareDawPurchasesClient`: This is
   a CDI bean that decorates the API client explained before so that it has caching features.
 Calls to the delegated client are intercepted using JCache API features (`@CacheResult` and